webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 * "Inventory" system that keeps in memory the internal IP addresses of each infrastructure services: MySQL, Redis, Memcache, etc.
 * Generates automatically configuration file with credentials based on the servers that are up at that moment, IP address, Passwords, Private keys, etc
 * Capability to update passwords/private keys across all web applications from one "private" configuration file
-* Setup of a "private" configuration system stored in a git repo
+* Setup of a "private" configuration system stored in a git repo, see {{OperationsTask|145}}
-* We will eventually publish all our deployment scripts to the public, except the "private" data files
+* We will eventually publish all our deployment scripts to the public, except the "private" data files.
+Ref {{OperationsTask|48}}
 * Setup an NFS mount point so that ElasticSearch instances can do backups.
 Reviewed idea of not using inter instance storage, at least limit it only in the case of of backups... until we can store ElasticSearch snapshots through Swift/DreamObjects too, see {{OperationsTask|120}}